-Suede leathers are skins usually of bovine or sheep and goat origin (calves, goats, rams, lambs, criss-cross, etc.), which are worked on the flesh side, through the following main steps:
+Suede leathers are skins usually of bovine or sheep and goat origin (calves, goats, rams, lambs, etc.), which are worked on the flesh side, through the following main steps:

+To produce this material, the "less noble" inner part of the animal's dermis is used (the split), in order to obtain a leather with a silky and velvety effect.
 Since the inner side of the leather is used to produce this material instead of the "grain" side, it is easy to see how suede leathers are almost always cheaper than "full", “top” or "first" grains.
 For this reason, during the selection of the raw material to be tanned, different choices of leather are made and those with greater defects are usually destined to the "suede" finish.

 Suede leathers in any case remain fine leathers, often characterized by high prices depending on the tanneries that produce them, but they can also represent an economic alternative for the production of shoes and boots (as in the case of the chrome-tanned bovine split leather).

-The velour leather, on the other hand, is a unique leather of its kind because it is worked by sanding the grain side of the animal’s skin (buckskins, chamois or reindeer), obtaining a greater writing effect and a surface even more delicate and silky to the touch.
+Velour leather, on the other hand, is a unique leather of its kind because it is worked by sanding the grain side of the animal’s skin (buckskins, chamois or reindeer), obtaining a greater writing effect and a surface even more delicate and silky to the touch.
 The production cost of this leather is greater than the classic suede but its diffusion on the market is much less if not almost non-existent, for the following reasons: